 Layer up with multi-factor authentication

 Passwords become even more effective when used as part of an overall security strategy.
 Gartner senior research analyst Neil Wynne advises admins not to rely on passwords alone.
 For even better protection, additional protective barriers like fingerprint scanners and cryptographic credentials can be installed.

 Users should stop treating data security as a luxury.
-Like a car that requires its metal chassis, cybersecurity is the essential layer that businesses need to continue its operations safely and functionally.
+Like a car that requires its metal chassis, cybersecurity is the essential layer that businesses need to continue their operations safely and functionally.
 This includes other easily corruptible data, such as human resources information, credit card details, and voicemails.
 Former Green Armor Solutions CEO Joseph Steinberg cautions that even your Twitter account can be used against you.

 At the end of the day, technology can only provide so much protection.
 Hackers can psychologically manipulate users into giving up sensitive information.
 It is up to users to take everything with a grain of salt.
 Never fall into the trap of clicking on message like “click here for a free iPhone” and similar scams.
 Humans are the weakest link in the security chain, so the balance between people and technology must be maintained.